What are trusts and estates

 A trust is an entity that holds money or property for the benefit of its beneficiaries or for law purposes.
 Estates are a person’s assets after they have died.
 Both trusts and estates are taxed on the income they generate.

-Trusts often have money or property that is used as an investment to earn revenue.
-This revenue becomes the trust’s income as it is earned.
-The initial settlement on the trust isn’t income for tax purposes.
+Trusts often have money or property that's used as an investment to earn revenue.
+This revenue becomes the trust’s income as it's earned.
+The initial settlement on the trust is not income for tax purposes.

 Estates can continue to earn money after a person has died.
 This income follows trust tax rules.